marberi/100days/README.md

 it started to give very good results when testing on simulations.
 After testing on data I discovered that one parameter range was to small.
 By now a new set of simulations are running.

+# Day 32 [2019-02-19]
+Today I worked on determining galaxy distances with neural networks.
+Previously I had problems getting this working, only getting reasonable results when first pretraining on simulations.
+With the current setup, which is completely new since last attempt half a year ago, it ended up giving sensible when *not* pretraining.
+Quite unexpected.
+By now the result is around 1.2\% worse than a classical method on two important metricts.
+This is encouraging and gives me some hope that additional tweaking will give good results.